myConsciousness/atproto.dart/website/docs/lexicons/app/bsky/feed/getActorLikes.md

 ## #main

 Get a list of posts liked by an actor.
+Does not require auth.

 ### Input